naman14310/Interview_Prep/Project Notes/torrent/Socket Programming.md

 #### Q2.
 What does a socket consists of ?

-A socket is a combination of IP address and Port Number
+A socket is defined as an endpoint for communication.
+It is a combination of IP address and Port Number.

 <br>